dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

   During its normal operations pgcopydb creates a lot of temporary files to track sub-processes progress.
-Temporary files are created in the directory location given by this option, or defaults to ``${TMPDIR}/pgcopydb`` when the environment variable is set, or then to ``/tmp/pgcopydb``.
+Temporary files are created in the directory specified by this option, or defaults to ``${TMPDIR}/pgcopydb`` when the environment variable is set, or otherwise to ``/tmp/pgcopydb``.

 --table-jobs